charlielobster/CUDA_NekRS/README.md

 # NOTES

-If your instance of Nvida Visual Profiler is currently busted,
+If your instance of Nvidia Visual Profiler is currently busted,

 <img src="images/Profiler_Error.png" />